actolonen/Analysis_Lab/Growth/Microplates/README.md

    3. Medium: the growth medium used in the experiment
    4. Treatment: the treatment added to the growth medium
    5. Dilution: the dilution factor of the cells at the start of the experiment.
 For example, if the cells were diluted 1/20 into medium the dilution factor = 0.05.
 * The "Raw data" page contains the raw data from the plate reader.
+Data for the Hours and OD600 is added to that of the Informations page.

 ## Methods for growth analysis